 - Historic Textiles in the collection of the Huron County Museum, Piecework Magazine, July / August 2016

-I am a member of my local Knit & Natter group, of Upper Canada Fibreshed, and the Canadian Guild of Knitters.
+I am a member of my local Knit & Natter group and of Upper Canada Fibreshed.
 If you have an heirloom needlework item you’d like to share or have the pattern researched and perhaps recreated, please feel free to send me a photo.

 I have discovered that needlework is a journey and not necessarily a destination.
 Each new fibre artist that I meet and share ideas with or each new stitching technique that I learn encourages me further along this path of needlework stitching discovery.

 Stitch Revival Studio is a way for me to share my journey.
 Thank you so much for stopping by!

 You must be logged in to post a comment.